-For those of you following my blog for a long time know that I am learning Italian.
+For those of you who have been following my blog since a long time know that I am learning Italian.
 I regularly do a series on Charming Italian Words and many words come from this beautifully researched book by Dianne Hales.
 This isn’t just a language book for her story which could easily be mine.
 La Bella Lingua which means the beautiful language includes phrases and history of the Italian language.
-It offers a lot more than just words and I cannot recommend it enough to anyone who is curious about Italian or to those who want to learn a new language.
-There is a great chapter on Dante too.
+It offers a lot more than just words and I cannot recommend it enough to anyone learning or curious about Italian.
+It also includes a great chapter on Dante.

 3. Four Seasons in Rome by Anthony Doerr:

-I have already gushed a little about this book before here and for those who haven’t read this post please do.
+I have already gushed a little about this book before over here and that defines my love for Rome.
 Four Seasons in Rome is lyrical and poetic and is the author’s personal account of his struggles in the eternal city.
 Oh Rome!!
-This book made me fall in love with the eternal city all over again and whether one has been there or not, his writing weaves a certain magic that will make you take that trip to the city!
+This book made me fall in love with the city yet again and whether one has visited or not, Doerr’s writing weaves a certain magic that will make you take that trip to the city!

 Region: Rome, Lazio

 4. The Leopard by Giuseppe Tomasi di Lampedusa: